wengflow/rpg_esim/README.md

 To use Blender as the rendering engine, we require [Blender as a Python module](https://docs.blender.org/api/current/info_advanced_blender_as_bpy.html) being installed in a separate `blender` Conda environment with a compatible Python version and [PyZMQ](https://pyzmq.readthedocs.io/en/latest/) also installed.

-We provide a Python wheel for Blender 3.4.0 at [this link](https://github.com/wengflow/rpg_esim/releases/download/v1.0/bpy-3.4.0a0-cp310-cp310-manylinux_2_31_x86_64.whl), which is compiled with [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) 11.4 and [NVIDIA OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) 7.3.0 support (requires NVIDIA R465.84 driver or newer), for Linux and Python 3.10.
-The `blender` environment may be created with all the necessary dependencies, including this wheel, with the following:
+We provide two Python wheels for Blender 3.4.0, which were compiled with [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) 11.4/11.8 and [NVIDIA OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) 7.3.0 support (requires NVIDIA R465.84 driver or newer), for Linux and Python 3.10.
+They are available [here (CUDA Toolkit 11.4)](https://github.com/wengflow/rpg_esim/releases/download/v1.0/bpy-3.4.0a0-cp310-cp310-manylinux_2_31_x86_64.whl) and [here (CUDA Toolkit 11.8)](https://github.com/wengflow/rpg_esim/releases/download/v2.0/bpy-3.4.0a0-cp310-cp310-manylinux_2_31_x86_64.whl).

+The `blender` environment may be created with all the necessary dependencies, including the wheel compiled with CUDA Toolkit 11.8, with the following:
    ```bash
    conda env create -f rpg_esim/blender_environment.yml
    ```